Nitishjha7/adaptive-crag/README.md

   result that looked convincing.
 That story is in RESULTS.md; it is the more useful half of this eval.

+- **Hybrid search and reranking made no measurable difference — and that is reported, not buried.** They were added last, once the ambiguity tier gave the metric room to move, then A/B'd behind flags.
+Routing 100% → 100%, stability 8/8 → 8/8, every ambiguous case unchanged.
+The flags were not no-ops: **27 of 28 questions retrieved different chunks**.
+The retrieval changed a lot; the decision changed not at all.
+On a 22-chunk topically-clustered corpus the verdict follows topic, not ranking — and `grade_documents` concatenates the chunks, so it never sees the ordering a reranker optimises.

 The exit code fails when missed fallbacks exceed the threshold, so a prompt or model change that quietly breaks routing fails the way a test does.